 Language Proficiency Tests Needed for Master’s Studies

-Language proficiency is a key factor for graduate studies in South Korea, since programs are offered in either Korean or English (or sometimes a mix of both).
+Language proficiency is a key factor for graduate studies in South Korea because programs are offered in Korean, English, or sometimes a mix of both.
 Universities need to ensure you can understand lectures, complete coursework, and communicate effectively.
-Therefore, you will likely have to provide proof of language ability in Korean or English, depending on the medium of instruction of your chosen program.
-Below are the common language test requirements and some real-life insights on how scholars met them:
+Therefore, you may need to provide proof of Korean or English ability, depending on the medium of instruction of your chosen program.
+Below are common language test requirements and real-life insights on how scholars met them:

 Korean Language Proficiency (TOPIK)